This post is also available in: 简体中文 (Chinese (Simplified))

 With an extensive double tax treaty network with more than 70 countries globally, Singapore QFTs are gaining substantial interests.
 The 2005 Trust Companies Act (TCA) oversees the governance of the trust business in Singapore.
 Strict confidentiality provisions are enforced by the Monetary Authority of Singapore (MAS) and the TCA.

 Families prefer private trust companies because the company acts as the trustee.
-Thus, this ensures the families have greater control over the assets.
-Greater privacy is available too where such trusts are concerned.
-The trust structure’s validity is neither compromised nor its residency (tax purposes).
+Thus, this ensures that families have greater control over their assets.
+Greater privacy is available, too, where such trusts are concerned.
+With the support of Singapore incorporation services, the trust structure’s validity is neither compromised nor its residency (tax purposes).
 That is why private trust companies have the advantage of long-term and immediate tax planning.

 Although private trust companies are exempted from licensing by MAS, a licensed trust company must be appointed.
 The company will administer MAS’ anti-money laundering obligations.
 With its business-friendly and progressive approach, Singapore remains the top choice for the wealthy who want to set up a trust for their families.